Frequently Asked Questions

 A: We are privileged to have excellent drinking water.
 Our well is located on the river flats below the lodge and the water is siphoned from the river.
 The Blaeberry River’s source is the Freshfield Icefield and the Mummery Glacier which is only 40km upstream from us.
 The water is excellent with no added chemicals.
 PLEASE…there is no need to bring bottled water!
 Just bring empty bottles to fill up your bottles.

 Q: Where are the chickens and how many dozen eggs do we get

 A: The chicken coop is located just to the north of the lodge, behind the greenhouse.
-We have heritage breeds only.
+We have a mix of Brown Leghorns and heritage breeds .
 There is no rooster to wake you up in the morning.
-If you or your children wish to bring your compost or collect the eggs in the morning, then we welcome you to do so.
+If you or your children wish to bring your compost to feed the chickens that is great!
 When you arrive there will be 1 dozen eggs in your fridge.
 If you have a large group or are staying for an extended period of time, please ask us for more when you run out.
 If you wish to take some home with you, you can buy them for $5/dozen.
 Enjoy!

 Q: Are there laundry facilities on site

 A: We have a washer and dryer located in the Lower Lodge and a washer only in the summer at the Cliff House.
-Please no laundry on changeover days for the bedding and towels need to get down for our next guests.
+Please no laundry on changeover days for the bedding and towels need to get done for our next guests.
 If there are no lodge guests and you are staying in the cottages, please ask us and we will arrange for you to use the laundry.
-It is $2 / wash and $2 for the dryer but we ask you not to use the dryer but use our marvellous outside clothesline or our inside clothes racks to dry your clothes.
-There is also a laundromat 4km down the road on Oberg Johnson Rd. at Blaeberry Valley Enterprises.
+It is $5 / wash and $5/load for the dryer but we ask you not to use the dryer but use our marvelous outside clothesline or our inside clothes racks to dry your clothes.
+There are also 2 laundromats in Golden, BC.

 Q: Where is the Labyrinth